 The “INSTINCTV DIVINITATIS” text portion of the inscription (TX1) on the Arch of Constantine (E22), commented by Rodolfo Lanciani in 1892, in his book Pagan and Christian Rome (see section 1.3.1).

-The first paragraph of the long Darius I’s inscription (TX1) in Bagistan.
+The first paragraph of the Darius I’s inscription (TX1) in Bagistan.

 In First Order Logic: